samuelepedrazzi/Python_Robotic_Simulator/README.md

 The global variable g_border_th is set to 0.9 and it's compared with the real time distance of the robot, if the check passes it means that a golden token is near to the robot.

 To solve the problem of choosing the right way to turn in proximity of an angle of the arena or a wall directly posed in front of the robot, comes to our aid the function turn_decision(), which determines what is the best way to go to continue the path, depending on the distance on the left and on the right of the robot.
-It returns -1 if the distance of the golden token in a range of 40 degrees on his left is less than the distance on its right, otherwise it chooses the other way around, as can be seen below:
+It returns "-1" if the distance of the golden token in a range of 40 degrees on his right is less than the distance on its left, otherwise it chooses the other way around and returns "1", as can be seen below:

 ```python
 def turn_decision():